 There is no deadline to choose.
-You can request to change your rate plan at any time, on or after October 13, 2020.
+You can request to change your rate plan at any time.

 If you don’t wish to make a change, there is nothing you need to do.
 You’ll continue to be billed under your current rate plan.
 The option to change rate plan will always be available.

 If you wish to make a change in your rate plan, for example, opt-out of time-of-use (TOU) in favour of tiered rates, you must complete a rate selection form.

 Hydro Ottawa offers different ways to complete the rate selection form.

 Before you start, make sure to have the following information at hand.
 You will need:

 - Your electricity bill account number (First 10 digits - as it appears on your bill)

 - Your service address (as it appears on your bill); and